 Many users reached to us, reporting issues with the iCloud client on Windows 10.
-Seemingly, many of them can’t get it installed on Windows 10 PCs after multiple tries and with different client versions.
-We have 5 solutions worth trying below.
+Namely, many of them can’t get it installed on Windows 10 PCs after multiple tries and with different client versions.

 The iCloud for Windows software enables you to sync Apple’s cloud storage with your Windows desktop or laptop.
 This is certainly handy software for sharing documents, photos, videos, and calendars across multiple devices.